Date Updated: 04/26/2024

 • Mammary duct ectasia

-• Mastitis (an infection in breast tissue that most commonly affects women who are breast-feeding)
+• Mastitis (an infection in breast tissue)

 • Nipple dermatitis